Sounds of the Midnight Desert

-Note that in the desert, owls often sit on low branches or in rocky alcoves, so their hoots may be startlingly close by.
+Note that in the desert, owls often sit on low branches or in rocky alcoves, so their hoots may sound startlingly close.

-You’ll be surprised at just how much ruckus can be made by the many species of small desert reptiles.
+You’ll be surprised at just how much ruckus these small desert reptiles can make.

 Everything from tree lizards to side-blotches stomp through loose cottonwood leaves, dart after prey, and sprint under our tents.

-Keep in mind that the general silence of the desert tends to help accentuate any form of audible activity, the movement of lizards especially.
+Keep in mind: the general silence of the desert tends to accentuate any form of audible activity, the movement of lizards especially.

 If you’re lucky, you’ll get to experience the American west’s most iconic voice.

-While the “song dog” is just about everywhere today, there’s something truly unforgettable about hearing their yips, barks, and wild ditties when deep in the canyons and shrubby hillsides of the southwest.
+While the “song dog” lives just about everywhere today, there’s something truly unforgettable about hearing their yips, barks, and wild ditties when deep in the canyons and shrubby hillsides of the southwest.

-Hearing this nighttime howl is tantamount to hearing Willie Nelson at the Ryman, or an opportunity to have heard Bob Marley around a Caribbean beach campfire.
+Hearing this nighttime howl is tantamount to hearing Willie Nelson at the Ryman, or Bob Marley around a Caribbean beach campfire.
 It’s all about the environment.

 Rest assured, there’s little to worry about on a Wildland Trekking trip into the desert.